Making your digital learning materials accessible

 Outside of work I am a volunteer coach with Riding for the Disabled and this has made it clear to me that given the right tools even those with profound disabilities can flourish and achieve.

-According to the World Health Organisation, one billion people across the world are disabled, equating to approximately 15% of the population.
+According to the World Health Organization, one billion people across the world are disabled, equating to approximately 15% of the population.
 This number is increasing as people live longer and are therefore more likely to suffer from hearing or sight loss as well as mobility issues.
 So, what does all this mean for the digital world that we now find ourselves living in?

 The power of digital